 - Canada should have a national recycling policy

-- Governments should focus on ensuring products are properly designed and on increasing the demand for recycled products, rather than the collection of recyclable materials
+- Governments should enact policies that increase demand for recycled products rather than focus on the collection of materials

-- Governments' legislation and regulations should be simple, distinguish recyclables from waste, prevent overlap in jurisdictions, and support free trade
+- Government legislation and regulations should be simple, harmonized, distinguish recyclables from waste, and support free trade

 - Kevin Santoro, Cronimet Corporation